collective/collective.behavior.banner/docs/source/README.rst

 A banner is usually some text and an image that is displayed above of the content.

 The behavior ``collective.behavior.banner.banner.IBanner`` has various fields (image, title, subtitle, richtext, link, linkcaption etc) that are combined to build a banner.
-You can enable the behavior on any Dexterity type (tested with plone.app.contenttypes).
+You can enable the behavior on any Dexterity type (tested with plone.app.contenttypes) or for the whole Plone site.

 Slider
 ------

 The behavior ``collective.behavior.banner.slider.ISlider`` adds the option to add relations to several banners (i.e. items that have the Banner behavior enabled).
-These banners are then displayed like a banner but fade .
+These banners are then displayed like a banner but fade.

 The slider viewlet uses the javascript library http://responsiveslides.com and fades from one banner to another.
 You can easily use a different javascript libray by overriding the viewlet templates (see below).